Special Education MS

 Evidence of Learning

 The M.S. in Special Education graduate faculty use several methods to assess the performance and progress of graduate students as they complete their programs.
-These assessments are completed at three major transition points: 1) Admission, 2) Academic Preparation, 3) Exit, and 4) Alumni.
+These assessments are completed at three major transition points: 1) Admission, 2) Academic Preparation, and 3) Exit.
 See the M.S. in Special Education Handbook for more information.

-Admission: We gather the following data from applicants: Graduate Studies Application, BYU M.S. in Special Education Supplementary Application, GRE or MAT scores, GPA, Letters of Recommendation, and Statement of Intent.
+Admission: We gather the following data from applicants: Graduate Studies Application, BYU M.S. in Special Education Supplementary Application, GPA, Letters of Recommendation, and Statement of Intent.

 Academic Preparation: Three tools are used to measure students' academic preparation: End-of-Semester Graduate Student Evaluation, Graduate Student Progress Report, and Course Grades.